This article was updated on July 19, 2018.

 1. Assess the stress.
 You already know the key indicators of stress, so analyze your absenteeism rates, your turnover, your employee health indicators, the number of employee complaints and trends in your productivity.
 Take a good, close look at the results of your employee satisfaction surveys, too.
 Such an analysis, which will require an aggregation of employee-related data, will enable you to see the scope and cost of your organization's stress challenge.

 2. Conduct a health risk assessment (HRA).
 An HRA is a tool that can help organizations and individual employees understand health-related risk factors such as workplace stress.
-According to the National Institutes of Health, it should be part of a process for developing appropriate interventions to reduce those risk factors.
 An HRA questionnaire, for instance, would ask an employee about job stress and satisfaction, as well as their exercise habits, eating, sleeping and other outside factors.

 3. Start simple.
 Strategies for coping with stress need not be overly complicated.
 One good place to start, for instance, is with clear communication to clarify (and possibly recalibrate) employee roles and expectations, as well as reinforcing organizational mission.